lusoal/web-scrapping-container-environment/README.md

 We are using [EKS Blueprints](https://github.com/aws-ia/terraform-aws-eks-blueprints) for the EKS componentes, and pure terraform registry aws resources for other resourcers, such as, S3 bucket, DynamoDB table etc.

+You can also enable terraform to create extra Elastic IPs if you desire.
+Set the **eip_config** variable to True and select the number of IPs you need.

 ```bash
 cd terraform
 terraform init